 Within the Catholic Church, one of the oldest institutions in the western world, only 36 people have been declared Doctors of the Church, placing her among the likes of St. Thomas Aquinas and other great minds of Western Civilization.

-Though she worked entirely within the confines of the Church during the middle ages, her contributions extend far beyond, instructing and inspiring concepts within natural medicine, developing new forms of music and opera, inspiring modern philosophy and psychology, contributing to diet and nutrition, and shaping modern theology.
+Though she worked entirely within the confines of the Church during the middle ages, her contributions extend far beyond, instructing and inspiring concepts within holistic healing, developing new forms of music and opera, inspiring modern philosophy and psychology, contributing to diet and nutrition, and shaping modern theology.
 She also inspired the spiritual principle known as divine feminine, the dynamic creative force of the cosmos.

 A Life in Service, Suffering, and Salvation